Generalised height pairings and the Albanese kernel: The generalised height

 at each prime $v$ of $\Q $.
 It can be defined by the following properties: \begin{enumerate} \item It is equivariant with respect to the natural action of $(\Q _p ^\times )^3 \subset \Aut (\Q _p )\times \Aut (V)\times \Aut (W)$ on both sides. \item It is equivariant with respect to the natural action of $H^1 _g (\Q _v ,W)$, i.e.

-for all $M\in M_{g,v}(\Q _p ,V,W)$ and $c\in H^1 _g (\Q _v ,W)$. \end{enumerate} Since $H^1 _g (\Q _v ,U(\Q _p ,V,W))$ is an $H^1 _g (\Q _v ,W)$-torsor over $H^1 _g (\Q _v ,V)\times H^1 _g (\Q _v ,V^* \otimes W)$, we can think of a local generalised height as giving a trivialisation of this torsor.
+for all $M\in M_{g,v}(\Q _p ,V,W)$ and $c\in H^1 _g (\Q _v ,W)$. \end{enumerate} Since $M_g (\Q _v ;\Q _p ,V,W)$ is an $H^1 _g (\Q _v ,W)$-torsor over $H^1 _g (\Q _v ,V)\times H^1 _g (\Q _v ,V^* \otimes W)$, we can think of a local generalised height as giving a trivialisation of this torsor.
 The difference of two choices of local generalised height defines a function

 By Lemma \ref{lemma:zero}, this implies that the local generalised height function is unique when $v$ is prime to $p$ (and indeed is just given by the isomorphism defined in that Lemma).
 In the case where $v|p$ the choice is nontrivial.
 In fact we can pin it down more, using the condition of equivariance with respect to $(\Q _p ^\times )^3 $.
-If we take the difference of \textit{algebraic} local generalised heights (with respect to the scheme structure on $H^1 _g (K_v ,U(\Q _p ,V,W))$) then $h_v -h'_v$ in fact comes from an element of the vector space
+If we take the difference of \textit{algebraic} local generalised heights (with respect to the scheme structure on $M _g (K_v ;\Q _p ,V,W)$ induced by the identification with $U(\Q _p ,D_{\dR}(V),D_{\dR}(W))/F^0 $) then $h_v -h'_v$ in fact comes from an element of the vector space

+In \cite{QC2}, a recipe is given for constructing a local height at a prime $v$ above $p$ depending on a choice of a splitting of the Hodge filtration on $H^1 _{\dR}(X_{K_v }/K_v )$.
 For the purposes of this paper, the choice of local generalised heights will not be important.

 Given a finite set of primes $S$ containing all primes above $p$ and primes of bad reduction, and a tuple $(h_v )$ of local generalised heights at each prime $v$ in $S$, we define the global generalised height $h$ to be the function